Starving in Suburbia: Plot

-Her family has to modify the house and their routine, throwing out their scale and razors, and Hannah's mother watches her when she uses the computer.
+Her family has to modify the house and their routine, throwing out their scale and razors, and Hannah's mother watches her when she uses the computer, having wired her room with hidden cameras and microphones, bugged her phone in order to intercept any texts or calls she sends or receives, and resetting her laptop to factory settings and installing new monitoring software.
 With the wrestling match coming fast, Hannah's father is shown being stricter with Leo, telling him that if he doesn't make weight, he can't wrestle.
 Leaving his dinner, Leo goes to bed.
 Hannah goes through the garbage bins, finding the scale before going inside and asking Leo for his tablet to visit the site.
 "ButterflyAna" congratulates Hannah on defying her parents and makes her swear to not celebrate her weight loss with food.
-She is interrupted by Leo demanding to have his tablet back.
+She is interrupted by Leo demanding to have his tablet back as he needs to check his school emails.

 In therapy she talks back to her therapist, who tries to warn her about the dangers of her behaviors.
 She is told to draw a picture of her eating disorder, which she depicts as personified by a dark, sinister face in black ink, which she hangs among upbeat and motivating artworks made by other minors suffering from eating disorders.

 That weekend the family goes to watch Leo's wrestling competition when he meets his weight goal.
-Leo nearly wins, but his opponent recoils in horror after Leo falls unconscious underneath him.
+Leo nearly wins, but his opponent recoils in horror after Leo falls unconscious underneath him while bleeding heavily from the eyes.
 When Leo is brought to the hospital, it is revealed that his heart has given out dues to stress and dehydration and he is being kept on life support, showing no brain activity.
 Hannah comes to the realization that Leo himself is the unknown "HipPopK" after finding out a "hippop" is a wrestling move and his nickname in wrestling is "Killer".
 Hannah's father is outraged at the suggestion that Leo himself suffered from an eating disorder, arguing that "boys and athletes" don't suffer from such things.
 Hannah tells her parents Leo has carved "DON'T EAT" on his own stomach, a marking that had been on the screen name's profile photo.
 Leo dies in the hospital, surrounded by his family.
 After Leo's death, Hannah freaks out in her room, tearing down her thinspiration images and breaking her mirror before yelling out that the disorder won't have both of them.